 This lookout offers breathtaking panoramic views of the surrounding landscape.
 To reach the Pinnacles Lookout, we’ll take a short hike along a well-marked trail.
 The trail is relatively easy, but please make sure to wear comfortable shoes and carry some water.

-After spending some time at the Pinnacles Lookout, Our next stop is MacKenzie Falls, one of the most iconic waterfalls in the Grampians.
+After spending some time at the Pinnacles Lookout, our next stop was MacKenzie Falls, one of the most iconic waterfalls in the Grampians.
 It’s a short drive from the Pinnacles Lookout to the falls, and along the way, you’ll have the opportunity to enjoy the scenic views of the park.

 Once we arrive at MacKenzie Falls, we’ll embark on a moderately challenging hike to reach the base of the falls.
 The trail takes us through rocky terrain and offers glimpses of native wildlife and flora.